 Caitlin Fitzgerald is a Clinical Assistant Professor and the Director of Clinical Education in the School of Communication Sciences & Disorders at Pacific University.
 She is dedicated to supporting graduate students in their development as clinicians through a community-based model that values service, collaboration, advocacy and diversity.
 Her clinical background is in pediatric medical settings, with a particular interest in feeding and swallowing disorders.

-Melissa is pleased to serve as an Assistant Professor in the School of CSD, supervising graduate students in the delivery of speech-language services in the Pacific University Psychology and Comprehensive Health Clinics.
-Her professional interests include working with clients with acquired brain injury dementia, and other cognitive-linguistic challenges.
+Melissa is pleased to serve as an Assistant Clinical Professor in the School of CSD, supervising graduate students in the delivery of speech-language services in the Pacific University Psychology and Comprehensive Health Clinics.
+She teaches in the graduate and post-baccalaureate program, and is a coordinator of an interprofessional practice course with the College of Health Professions.

 Katie Lardy joins the School of Communication Sciences & Disorders as Student Services Manager after working for nine years in the Career Development Center at Pacific University as the Assistant Director and Pathways Coordinator.

-Mary joined the CSD faculty as an Assistant Clinical Professor in 2018.
+Mary is an Associate Clinical Professor who finds tremendous joy in working with and from students.
 Her professional interests include clinical education, language/literacy interventions for school-age students, service delivery in school settings, collaboration, and high quality professional learning.

 Dr. Ana Lia Oliva is a bilingual-bicultural Latina who has dedicated her leadership career to the advancement of educational and racial equity in community-based and K-12 public education systems with a special focus on inclusive, equitable, and culturally responsive practices.

-Jordan Tinsley joined the CSD faculty in 2020 as Clinical Assistant Professor.
-She is excited to use her background in medical speech-language pathology to help coordinate community-based student placements and to teach clinical skills to the next generation of SLPs.
+Jordan Tinsley has been a member of the CSD faculty since 2020.
+She brings her background in medical speech-language pathology to teach clinical skills to the next generation of SLPs and to help coordinate community-based student placements.
 Jordan's professional interests include voice disorders, gender-spectrum voice & communication, and using simulations to supplement clinical learning.